Cefin Campbell

-Cefin Arthur Campbell (born June 1958) is a Welsh Plaid Cymru politician who has been Member of the Senedd (MS) for Mid and West Wales region since 2021.
+Cefin Arthur Campbell (born June 1958) is a Welsh Plaid Cymru politician who has been Member of the Senedd (MS) for Sir Gaerfyrddin since 2026, previously representing Mid and West Wales from 2021.

 Academic career

 Campbell is a former Lecturer working at Swansea University teaching Welsh for adults and Cardiff University teaching Welsh Language and Literature and Welsh History.

 He was appointed to lead the first Menter Iaith (Community Language Initiative) in Wales in 1991.
 Campbell was a member of the S4C Authority, and also as a language advisor to Bòrd na Gàidhlig in Scotland.
 He also worked as a school inspector with Estyn.

 In 2008 Campbell started Sbectrwm consulting firm specializing in research, strategic planning, project management and training.
 He was the director until his election to the Senedd.

 Political career

 He was elected as a Carmarthenshire county Councillor for Llanfihangel Aberbythych in 2012, and again in 2017 when he became Executive Board member for Communities and Rural Affairs.
 As an Executive Board member he chaired a cross-party group that developed a comprehensive strategy to promote the Welsh language within the Council, a strategy to regenerate rural Carmarthenshire, an innovative plan to tackle poverty, an action plan to ensure that Carmarthenshire reaches net zero carbon by 2035 and produced a report to tackle racism and discrimination.

 In the 2021 Senedd election, Campbell stood in the Carmarthen West and South Pembrokeshire constituency and came third with 6,615 votes.
 He also stood at the top of the Mid and West regional list for Plaid Cymru and was elected.

 Upon election to the Senedd he was appointed Plaid Cymru shadow spokesperson for Rural Affairs and Agriculture, and also has an interest in supporting legislation to tackle the second homes crisis, tackling poverty and creating one million Welsh speakers.

 In January 2022, Cefin Campbell was announced as one of Plaid Cymru's Designated Members as part of the party's Co-operation Agreement with the Welsh Government.

-In the 2026 Senedd election, he will be a candidate in the Sir Gaerfyrddin Senedd constituency.
+In the 2026 Senedd election, Campbell was re-elected as MS, representing the new Sir Gaerfyrddin Senedd constituency.